Ways to Volunteer

 Friday Family Nights

 We love it when families come down together to help serve our guests.
-That's why the Mission hosts Friday Family Nights every Friday night.
+That's why the Mission hosts Friday Family Nights, which are held the first, third and fourth Fridays of every month.
 Those nights are reserved for families who want to bring their children to come down and help serve dinner.

 If your family wants to participate in Friday Family Night, you don't need to call in advance (unlike most volunteer groups).
-Just arrive at 383 Poplar Ave. on any Friday by 4:45 p.m. and ask for Randy Daniels.
+Just arrive at 383 Poplar Ave. on the Fridays listed above by 4:45 p.m. and ask for Randy Daniels.

 We have opportunities at the Men’s Emergency Shelter, Moriah House, Calvary Colony, Wright Transitional Housing and Intact Housing for work such as cleaning, painting and small repairs.